atorus-research/intro_to_r/README.md

-# PHUSE US Connect 2021 Intro to R Workshop
+# Intro to R for the Statistical Programmer Seminar

 Hello and welcome!
-For all content related to this workshop, check out the workshop website right [here](https://atorus-research.github.io/phuse_intro_to_r_2021_website/).
+For all content related to this workshop, check out the workshop website right [here](https://atorus-research.github.io/intro_to_r_website/).

 ## What You'll Learn
 In this workshop, statistical programmers will be introduced to the R programming language and the tidyverse, using familiar clinical examples.
 Attendees will leave with a basic understanding of what R is, what the tidyverse is and why it’s important, and what the open-source landscape has to offer us in the world of clinical statistical programming.